tink-ab/tink-link-ios/README.md

 Use `pod update TinkLinkUI` to update to the newer version.

+#### Using Carthage

+Add `github "tink-ab/tink-link-ios"` to your project's Cartfile.
+Run `carthage update` to install TinkLinkUI.

+When finished, you should be able to `import TinkLinkUI` within your project.

 ## Configuration

 To start using Tink Link, you will need to configure a `Tink` instance with your client ID and redirect URI.